gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 ### Using REST API

-Once you have an instance of ElasticSearch up and running you can talk to it using its JSON based REST API residing at localhost port 9200.
+Once you have an instance of Elasticsearch up and running you can talk to it using its JSON based REST API residing at localhost port 9200.
 You can use any HTTP client to talk to it.
 In ElasticSearch's own documentation all examples use curl, which makes for concise examples.
 However, when playing with the API you may find a graphical client such RESTClient more convenient.

-In a browser window navigate to <http://nosqlplatform:9200/> just to see that Elastic Search is running.
+In a browser window, navigate to <http://dataplatform:9200/> just to see that Elastic Search is running.
 You should see the following result.

 ![Alt Image Text](./images/browser-es-test.png "Elasticsearch in Browser")

-Because most of the command use another HTTP Method than GET, using the browser like that is only of limited use.
+Because most of the commands use another HTTP Method than `GET`, using the browser like shown is only of limited use.

-To have control over the HTTP method to use, the `curl` command can be used.
-From a terminal window use the curl to to a GET on the address specified using the JSON for the `Content-Type` header attribute.
+To have more control over the HTTP method to use, the `curl` command can be used.
+From a terminal window, use curl and the GET method on the address specified, using JSON for the `Content-Type` header attribute.

 ```
-curl -H "Content-Type: application/json" -XGET http://nosqlplatform:9200
+curl -H "Content-Type: application/json" -XGET http://dataplatform:9200
 ```

-and you should get a result similar to the one shown below.
+You should get a result similar to the one shown below.

 ```
 {